scala/scala-collection-contrib/README.md

 This module is community-maintained.
 If you are interested in participating, please jump right in on issues and pull requests.

+## See also: scala-library-next

+scala-collection-contrib's merge policy is liberal: we're happy to merge most things here, without too much review, so that people can try them out.

+There is now (as of October 2020) the [scala-library-next repo](https://github.com/scala/scala-library-next), which is where we decide what will actually be added to the next version of the Scala standard library.
+The standards for merging things there are much more conservative.

 ## Releasing

 As with other Scala standard modules, build and release infrastructure